ULHPC/ulhpc-docs/docs/jobs/hwloc.md

 # Examining the architecture of compute nodes

 You can extract detailed information about the architecture of cluster nodes using the [Portable Hardware Locality (hwloc)](https://www.open-mpi.org/projects/hwloc/) package.
 The hardware locality modules are provided in UL HPC clusters by the `system/hwloc` [modules](/environment/modules).
-Let's examine the output of hardware locality in an Iris CPU node and how it is interpreted.
+Let's examine the output of hardware locality for the various types of nodes in Aion and Iris and how it is interpreted.

 ## Using hardware locality